Mikerov/pytorch-functional-warmup/README.md

 ```

 ## Result
-The below image shows the learning rate warm up of three parameter groups with quadratic, linear and squared functions for 30, 10 and 70 epochs.
+The figure shows the learning rate warm up of three parameter groups with quadratic, linear and squared functions for 30, 10 and 70 epochs.
 Afterwards, the cosine annealing is used.
 ![Learning rate vs. epoch](Figure_1.png?raw=true "Three different warm-up scenarios")

 ## Saving the state dictionary